warlockBC5000/ITN106-FALL2023/WindowsPS.md

 # Windows PowerShell Tutorial

-PowerShell is a robust command-line shell and scripting language that's built into Windows.
+PowerShell is a robust command-line shell and scripting language built into Windows.
 It offers more capabilities and flexibility than the standard Command Prompt.
-In this tutorial, we will cover the fundamentals of Windows PowerShell, including navigation, basic commands, scripting, and examples.

 ## Table of Contents
 1. **Accessing PowerShell**